axtend/axlib/utils/wasm-builder/README.md

     WasmBuilder::new()
         // Tell the builder to build the project (crate) this `build.rs` is part of.
         .with_current_project()
-        // Make sure to export the `heap_base` global, this is required by Substrate .export_heap_base()
+        // Make sure to export the `heap_base` global, this is required by Axlib .export_heap_base()
         // Build the Wasm file so that it imports the memory (need to be provided by at instantiation) .import_memory()